warnov/PdfTester/README.md

 The minimal rendering took 2 secs.
 And the first run takes 25secs.
 I suppose it is because the Chromium setup required.

 ### 2. FxPdfSharpGenerator
 Uses [PdfSharpCore](https://www.nuget.org/packages/PdfSharpCore/).
 This package is blazing fast compared against IronPDF.
 Minimal rendering took 123ms and the penalty for the first execution is unnoticeable.
+But, and it is a big but, you have to "program" your PDF so this could

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEzNjMxNjU2MSwxOTUxMzIyMjQ2XX0=
+eyJoaXN0b3J5IjpbODk4NTg0NjgwLDE5NTEzMjIyNDZdfQ==
 -->